-If you want to use a translation service for manual editing, you can also set this up inside the Welgot dashboard and work with professional, native translators.
+If you want to use a translation service for manual editing, you can also set this up inside the Weglot dashboard and work with professional, native translators.

 Work through all of the widgets in your site, checking that they’re translated correctly.
 When you add a new widget, that will be translated too, and you can edit it if you need to.

-As well as translating your widgets, Weglot also gives you the option to put a language switcher in a widget area, giving you the flexibility to place it wherever you need to on your site.
+As well as translating your widgets, Weglot also comes with its own translation widget, giving you the option to put a language switcher in a widget area, giving you the flexibility to place it wherever you need to on your site.

 In your WordPress admin, go to Appearance > Widgets.
 Alternatively, open the Customizer and click the Widgets option to edit your widgets.

 You can also add a widget title and save it so the language switcher appears in your sidebar.